cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/customize-6-digit-code-screen.md

 | `Session.IsEnded` | Session is over and can no longer be used or edited |

 {% endtab %}

+{% tab title="MacOS" %}
+To customize the 6-digit code screen for MacOS, please see the MacOS tab at the link below:

+{% page-ref page="../6-digit-codes.md" %}
+{% endtab %}
 {% endtabs %}